ministryofjustice/hmpps-manage-users/README.md

 When running locally this service needs to use other supporting services which need to be running and available at known locations.

+- Redis (port: 6379)
 - HMPPS Auth (port: 9090)
 - HMPPS Manage Users API (port: 9091)
 - NOMIS User Roles API (port: 8082)

+These can be run in Docker using: `docker compose up`

 # Running hmpps-manage-users locally